nvidia-holoscan/holohub/operators/dds/base/README.md

 The DDS Base Operator provides a base class which can be inherited by any operator class which requires access to a DDS domain.

+This operator requires an installation of [RTI Connext](https://content.rti.com/l/983311/2024-04-30/pz1wms) to provide access to the DDS domain, as specified by the [OMG Data-Distribution Service](https://www.omg.org/omg-dds-portal/)

 #### `holoscan::ops::DDSOperatorBase`

 Base class which provides the parameters and members required to access a